philMarius/techno-lang/README.md

 ocamlc -o mysplinterpreter str.cma parser.cmo lexer.cmo Techno.cmo mysplinterpreter.cmo
 $
 ```
+### Running the interpreter
+- To interpret one file with no inputs: `./mysplinterpreter <PROGRAM NAME>.spl`
+- To interpret one file with one input: `./mysplinterpreter <PROGRAM NAME>.spl < <INPUT FILENAME>`
 ## The Language
 ### Types
 #### TechnoLang
 Represents a language or a set of symbols.
+Can include numbers and symbols but all elements of a TechnoLang is treated as a standalone symbol.
 ```
 {a, b, c, d} => TechnoLang
 ```